-Investing activities.
-Net cash used in investing activities for the three months ended March 31, 2013 totaled \$21,000 for purchases of property and equipment.
-Net cash used in investing activities for the three months ended March 31, 2014 totaled \$0.3 million for purchases of property and equipment, primarily laboratory equipment and additional investment in a manufacturing clean room.
+Investing Activities.
+Net cash used in investing activities for the three months ended March 31, 2015 and 2014 totaled \$17.9 million and \$0.3 million, respectively.
+For the three months ended March 31, 2015, net cash used is primarily due to the purchase of marketable securities of \$17.5 million.
+For the three months ended March 31, 2015 and 2014, the purchases of property and equipment, primarily laboratory equipment and additional investment in a manufacturing clean room was \$0.4 million and \$0.3 million respectively.

-Net cash provided by investing activities for the year ended December 31, 2012, totaling \$3.8 million, consisted primarily of proceeds of \$4.0 million from sales or maturities of our investments, partially offset by purchases of property and equipment of \$0.2 million.
-Net cash used by investing activities for the year ended December 31, 2013 consisted of cash used to purchase property and equipment of \$0.5 million.
-Purchases of property and equipment consist primarily of laboratory equipment, inclusive of building a clean room, which we commenced in 2013.
+Net cash used by investing activities for the year ended December 31, 2014 consisted of cash used to purchase property and equipment of \$1.3 million and cash used to purchase marketable securities of \$37.3 million.
+Net cash used by investing activities for the year ended December 31, 2013 consisted of cash used to purchase property and equipment of \$0.4 million.
+Purchases of property and equipment in 2014 and 2013 consist primarily of laboratory equipment, inclusive of building a clean room, which we commenced in 2013.
+Net cash provided by investing activities for the year ended December 31, 2012 of \$3.8 million consisted primarily of proceeds of \$4.0 million from sales or maturities of our investments, partially offset by purchases of property and equipment of \$0.2 million.

-Financing activities.
-Net cash used for financing activities for the three months ended March 31, 2013 and 2014 was \$0.5 million and \$0.4 million, respectively, consisting primarily of repayments of our outstanding notes payable.
+Financing Activities.
+Net cash provided used for financing activities for the three months ended March 31, 2015 and 2014 was \$0.1 million and \$0.4 million, respectively.
+Net cash used by financing activities for the three months ended March 31, 2015 consisted primarily of payments of insurance costs financed by a third party offset by proceeds from the exercise of common stock options.
+Net cash used by financing activities for the three months ended March 31, 2014 consisted primarily of repayments of note payable offset by proceeds from the exercise of common stock options.

+Net cash provided by financing activities for 2014 was \$79.0 million and consisted primarily of proceeds of \$69.5 million, net of underwriters discount related to our IPO, and \$14.9 million from our new credit facility, under which we borrowed \$15.0 million in aggregate principal amount in April 2014, partially offset by the payment of issuance costs of \$3.0 million in connection with our IPO and the repayment of \$2.3 million of outstanding principal and other amounts due in connection with our termination of a prior credit facility and repayments of principal prior to our termination of the credit facility.
+Net cash provided by financing activities for the year ended December 31, 2013 was \$6.7 million and consisted primarily of proceeds of \$8.5 million from the issuance of our Series D-1 redeemable convertible preferred stock, partially offset by repayments of \$1.8 million on our outstanding notes payable.
 Net cash provided by financing activities for the year ended December 31, 2012 was \$27.3 million and consisted primarily of net proceeds of \$23.8 million from the issuance of our Series D redeemable convertible preferred stock and \$4.4 million of proceeds from debt financing, partially offset by repayments of \$0.9 million on our related outstanding notes payable.
-Net cash provided by financing activities for the year ended December 31, 2013 was \$6.7 million and consisted primarily of proceeds of \$8.5 million from the issuance of our Series D-1 redeemable convertible preferred stock, partially offset by repayments of \$1.8 million on our outstanding notes payable.